MohNamdar/Blogino/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or features you'd like to see.

 ### Acknowledgments
-- The HTML & CSS template is based on the Simple Blog Template by [Milad Nouri](https://github.com/miladnouri).
 - Django framework for making web development easier and faster.
 - Thanks to all contributors!